exit99/twitter-president/README.md

 [ ] Each day at a midnight capture the final positions that day.
 (This db entry feeds the rest of the timelines below) [ ] Create a timeline of sentiment and tweets for each candidate overall on a graph [ ] Same as above but for each individual state for each candidate.

-FUTURE Products:

-Terrorwatch.
-Polls for tweets about ISIS, flags accountst that have high positive sentiment for ISIS.